Skip to main content

 If you have already submitted a form

-If you have applied to the University in a previous year and already provided mitigating circumstances documentation and there is no change to your circumstances, you do not need to re-submit a form.
+If you have applied to the University in a previous year and already provided mitigating circumstances documentation this personal data will be retained for 1 year following the date on which your course would begin.
+If there is no change to your circumstances, you will not need to re-submit a form.

 If there is any change to your circumstances which we should be aware of, or you are concerned that your exam performance may be affected, please complete and submit an updated mitigating circumstances form.